 All training in the Radiation Oncology Clinical Medical Physics Residency and Fellowship is provided under the close supervision of experienced radiation oncology physicists.

-- Follows Mayo Clinic's CAMPEP-accredited Radiation Oncology Clinical Medical Physics Training program (our program subscribes to and covers all material in AAPM Report No. 90: Essentials and Guidelines for Hospital-Based Medical Physics Residency Training Programs)
+- Follows Mayo Clinic's CAMPEP-accredited Radiation Oncology Clinical Medical Physics Training program (our program subscribes to and covers all material in CAMPEP Standards for Accreditation of Residency Educational Programs in Medical Physics)

 - Occurs in a large, state-of-the-art radiation oncology center